 The Department of Passport (DoP), an entity under the Ministry, issues passports to Nepali citizens and Travel Documents to eligible persons in accordance with the Passport Rules, Regulations, Directives as well as ICAO standard and other prevailing laws of Nepal.
 Department of Passport is committed to providing transparent, efficient, responsive, prompt, predictable and secure service to its service-seekers.
-More information about Nepali passport is available website of Passport at the the Department of http://nepalpassport.gov.np.
+More information about Nepali passport is available the website of the Department of at Passport http://nepalpassport.gov.np.